Canon 1D C vs Nikon D850

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D C and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DC does not offer wifi capability.
+In contrast, the 1DC does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1DC has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1DC from Canon.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D C and the Nikon D850?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D C: